-Balmain Dentist’s Dr Flora Galoustian is an oral surgeon who trained at Sydney University and went on to work on Bond St. in London.
+Balmain Dentist’s Dr Flora Galoustian is a dentist who trained at Sydney University and went on to work on Bond St. in London.

 She explains that “Wisdom teeth or third molars are the last teeth to develop.
 Wisdom teeth generally appear between the ages of 17 and 25 and they grow inside the bone at the back of the mouth.
 Most adults have four wisdom teeth but it is possible to have fewer.